 Opt-in and opt-out on cookies are generally implemented using cookie consent tools.

-Here is one example of a cookie consent banner, where you can see both opt-in and opt-out options.
+Here is one example of a cookie consent banner that has both opt-in and opt-out buttons.

 - Sign up on CookieYes for free